SleeplessByte/media-types-ruby/README.md

 ### Setting The JSON Parser With The Wrong Key Type

-If you parse JSON witht the wrong key type, as shown below, the resultant object will fail the validations
+If you parse JSON with the wrong key type, as shown below, the resultant object will fail the validations

 ```ruby
   json = JSON.parse('{"foo": {}}', { symbolize_names: false })